 David realized that he needed to look further afield.
 He started to research other US markets.
 He hunted for areas where the ratio of purchase price to expected rental income was low.

 First David identified the most visited US cities.
 Then, he researched real estate prices in each location.
-Last of all he estimated the expected Airbnb rental income.
+Lastly, he estimated the expected Airbnb rental income.

 ‚ÄúI would select a city and look to see how booked Airbnb‚Äôs calendars were for the next 30 days.
 I‚Äôd then look at the average nightly rate and estimate the rental income.‚ÄĚ